Uzzy97/Theory-of-Algorithms/Overview.md

 <a name="comp"></a>
 ##### Complexity
-This is the most important section within the report.
+<p>This is the most important section within the report.
 You must fully understand of what is happening within this section of complexity.
-We are going to fully analyse the complexity of the MD5 algorithm, including the complexity of algorithms that attempt to reverse the algorithm.
+We are going to fully analyse the complexity of the MD5 algorithm, including the complexity of algorithms that attempt to reverse the algorithm.</p>

+### What The Code Consists?
+<p>First we add in the necessary imports needed.
+Than Constants For Md5 Transform Routine are defined, these are used in the FF, GG, HH, II functions.
+Next we have the 64 pre-defined hash values which also get called in the FF, GG, HH, II values.
+Following the pre-defined hash values, we have a union block, which is a sixty-four byte block of memory, accessed with different types.
+The nextblock method goes through if statements.
+First we check if the status is equal to finish.
+Then, if the status is equal to PAD0 we then need an all-padding block without the one bit.
+Change status to finsh and return 1.</p>
+<p>We test that at the end of this we can apply all the padding in the last block if statement changes status to PAD0 and returns 1.
+Each transformation is called 16 times starting with round 1: FF, round 2: GG, round 3: HH and round 4: II The next feature present in this program is the writeToFile feature in which chars are transferred.</p>
+We have a hashFile() method, in this method we test out the different tests available.
+User in asked to enter a file name from the options and the result will be printed out.
+If there is no file available to access, an error message is printed out to the user.
+Finally, the last method is the main method.
+In the main method we are writing out command line arguments.
+The two command line arguments included in the program are --help and --test

 ###### Comparison
 | Keys For Comparison | MD5 | SHA |